peneder/peneder/README.md

 ## 🔥 Notable Projects

 - **A benchmark measusing the scientific capabilities of frontier AI models**

-  We are building an evaluation that tests how good AI models are at predicting the outcomes of biological experiments and at generating novel hypotheses.
+  Together with colleagues at SecureBio, I'm building an evaluation that tests how good AI models are at predicting the outcomes of biological experiments and at generating novel hypotheses.

 - **DEFT**
   A multimodal, epigenetics-based deep learning model for enhanced detection of circulating tumor DNA in liquid biopsies - available soon!
 (Developed by me)